-Preconceived notions can prevent otherwise intelligent and discerning people from observing the obvious.
+Preconceived notions can prevent otherwise intelligent and discerning people from recognizing the obvious.

 The editor of an obscure journal Proceedings of the Biological Society of Washington decided to publish a paper making the case for intelligent design.
 Intelligent design is a controversial theory that suggests that life is too complex to have been self-assembled by accident.
 Instead – as with all extremely complex machines that perform a function – it was put together by an intelligent designer.

-The Smithsonian Institute helps to fund and run this journal, and within hours voiced its intense displeasure that any favor would be granted the heretical notion of intelligent design.
+The Smithsonian Institute helps to fund and run this journal and, within hours voiced its intense displeasure that any favor would be granted the heretical notion of intelligent design.
 They lashed out at the editor and claimed he was an incompetent scientist and a closet evangelist.
-No matter Richard Sternberg was a published, respected evolutionary biologist; the heresy must be stomped out quickly and without mercy.
+No matter that Richard Sternberg was a published, respected evolutionary biologist, the heresy must be stomped out quickly and without mercy.

 They were saying I accepted money under the table, that I was a crypto-priest, that I was a sleeper cell operative for the creationists.
 I was basically run out of there.